 In Baja Clavius there is no such law of time travel preventing one from changing the past.
 In fact, the whole point of having time travel agents go back in time in is for them to change the past.
 That is what they do for a living.

-Also, my eBook series is not about the awe and wonder of time machines or technology that enables men to go back in time.
+Also, Baja Clavius is not about the awe and wonder of time machines or technology that enables men to go back in time.
 Instead, I focus on the very troubling human element of what happens to when someone who changes the past and remembers what he has changed after he returns to his own time.
 I’ll give you a hint about what happens: If a man travels back in time and remembers the changes that he made to a timeline, when he returns to his own time, he will pay a very high emotional cost.
 His sanity may be toppled.

 There is one other troublesome time travel law that has generously given science fiction writers many barriers to overcome in their storytelling.
 This law dictates that if you do travel back in time, you cannot meet a younger version of yourself.
 I sidestep this law entirely in and focus instead on the difficult emotional outcomes time travel agents encounter when they find that they are on a mission to repair a timeline in which they previously have lived.

 There you will easily find embedded messages that I have provided for your consideration along with an enjoyably wild ride to timelines of the recent past.
-I invite you to check Baja Clavius on Amazon so you can share in the excitement and fun waiting for you.
+I invite you to check Baja Clavius now available for only $5 as an illustrated novel.
+Share in the excitement and fun waiting for you.